History of the National Park Service: National Parks, 1832–1891

 NPS staff sitting on the set for the 1972 Centennial, NBC Today Show.
 Left to right: George Hartzog, William Everhart, Frank McGee and Jack K. Anderson.

 The national park idea has been credited to the artist George Catlin.
 In 1832 he traveled the northern Great Plains of the United States, where he became concerned about the destruction of the Indian civilization, wildlife, and wilderness as eastern settlements spread westward.
 He wrote, "by some great protecting policy of government... in a magnificent park... a nation's park, containing man and beast, in all the wild[ness] and freshness of their nature's beauty!"

 Catlin's vision had no immediate effect.
 In the east, romantic portrayals of nature by James Fenimore Cooper and Henry David Thoreau and painters Thomas Cole and Frederick Edwin Church began to compete with prevailing view of wilderness as a challenge to overcome.
 Slowly as unspoiled nature and spectacular natural areas of the West became better known, the idea of saving such places became of interest.
+According to National Park Service histories, Catlin’s proposal was considered impractical and had no immediate effect.
+Formal preservation policies developed decades later, including the protection of Yosemite in 1864 and the establishment of Yellowstone in 1872.

 In California, several state leaders sought to protect Yosemite Valley.
 In 1864, Sen. John Conness of California sponsored an act to transfer the valley and nearby Mariposa Big Tree Grove to the state so they might "be used and preserved for the benefit of mankind".
 President Abraham Lincoln signed this act of Congress on June 30, 1864.
-California was granted the valley and the grove on condition that They would "be held for public use, resort, and recreation...inalienable for all time."
+California was granted the valley and the grove on condition that they would "be held for public use, resort, and recreation...inalienable for all time."